-Where the receptor in a pollutant linkage is found to be controlled waters the Environment Agency will be notified and their advice sought on risk assessment.
+If a contaminant linkage is identified the Council will request the Environment Agency to carry out further work on the Council's behalf.

 It is anticipated that risk assessments and remediation will be carried out in accordance with Environment Agency guidelines.

-5.10.5 Risk Assessment for Radioactivity
+5.14 Risk Assessment for Radioactivity

 The Radioactively Contaminated Land Exposure Assessment (RCLEA) is the recommended model for radiation exposure assessments in connection with the Part 2A regime.
 It is based on the CLEA methodology for non-radioactive contaminated land.
 RCLEA may be used to carry out initial screening assessments as the sole modelling tool in determining land as radioactively contaminated, provided all the conditions in the Statutory Guidance are met.
-Local authorities are still the lead regulator for land affected by contamination however with regard to radioactive contamination of land the Council will respond via consultation and guidance from the Environment Agency.
+Local authorities are still the lead regulator for land affected by contamination however with regard to radioactive contamination of land the Council would designate the land as a 'special site' and would become the responsibility of the Environment Agency to secure the remediation of the site.